Kojiro Shiraishi: Biography

 He was born in Tokyo and grew up in Kamakura.

 He raced his first around the globe race in 2002 during the Around Alone where he finished 4th (Class40), then in the Velux 5 Oceans Race in 2006 where he finished 2nd (IMOCA).

 In 2005, he participated in the Velux 5 Oceans Race in his boat, Spirit of Yukoh, and placed second, beating notable sailors such as Sir Robin Knox-Johnston and Mike Golding.

-He was the first Asian sailor to take part in the Vendée Globe in 2016, but was force to drop out from the race following a loss of the mast off Cape Town, South Africa.
+He was the first Asian sailor to take part in the Vendée Globe in 2016, but was forced to drop out from the race following a loss of the mast off Cape Town, South Africa.
 He returned for the 2020-2021 Vendee Globe where he became the first asian sailor to start and complete the race in a time of 94d 21h 32m 56s although he suffered significant sail damage early on the race he persevered and finish the race.